Curing AIDS, One Patient at a Time

 One of the world’s leading HIV/AIDS virus researchers credits Touro with helping him take the first steps in what has become a long and august medical career.

-The son of Holocaust survivors, Dr. Daniel Berger attended a leading religious school in Borough Park, which was not regarded highly for its secular subjects.
-“It was an erudite school of learning Orthodox texts as opposed to secular subjects,” recalled Dr. Berger on the phone from Chicago where he lives and where his clinic is located.
+The son of Holocaust survivors, Dr. Daniel Berger attended a leading religious school in Flatbush which was not regarded highly for its secular subjects.
+“It was an erudite school of learning emphasizing Orthodox texts as opposed to secular subjects,” recalled Dr. Berger on the phone from Chicago where he lives and where his clinic is located.
 “A small percentage of students went to college, but there was a big emphasis on going to Kollel instead.”

 Forty years later, Dr. Berger is still grateful for his experience.
 “Touro was amazing,” said Dr. Berger.
 “I loved it.
 I loved the fact that it was a small school and we received individualized attention.
 I never found a single teacher who I couldn’t talk to one-on-one or who wouldn’t take the time to help me gain a greater understanding of whatever class it was.
 I’m thrilled to this day by the education I received at Touro.”